 Species-specific monitoring projects include:

 The Adirondack Park, a six-million-acre reserve in upstate New York, boasts hundreds of lakes and ponds—perfect breeding grounds for the Common Loon.
-The Adirondack Center for Loon Conservation is dedicated to improving the overall health of this environment, particularly the protection of air and water quality, through collaborative research and education efforts focusing on the natural history of the Common Loon and conservation issues affecting loon populations and their aquatic habitats.
+The Adirondack Center for Loon Conservation is dedicated to improving the overall health of this environment, particularly its air and water quality, through collaborative research and education efforts.
+These efforts focus on the natural history of the Common Loon, while also studying conservation issues that affect all loon populations and their aquatic habitats.

 Authors David Evers and Kate Taylor detail the story of the Common Loon, told from the perspective of first-hand, in-depth study.
 Stunning and intimate images by nature photographers Ginger and Daniel Poleschook capture the loon’s cycle of life through the seasons.
 Award-winning author and field biologist Jeff Fair recounts in the Foreword tales of “the simple joy in understanding such a wild spirit.”
 Order here